ryansakurai/blossy-cli/README.md

 ## 🛠 Features

 - [x] Calculate the value of an expression
-- [x] Count the number of characters in a text file
+- [x] Count the quantity of characters in a text file
 - [x] Solve percentage equations
 - [x] Generate random numbers
 - [x] Stardardize the names of the files in a directory